criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 As built, this chart will deploy a simple worker group for Cribl LogStream, consisting of a deployment, a service, and a horizontal pod autoscaler config, as well as a secret used for configuration.

+This chart does **not** deploy a master node - it depends on one already being present.

 ![Deployment Diagram](images/k8s-logstream-worker-group.svg)

 # Pre-Requisites